dfoderick/ubiquity-hackathon/README.md

 For more background information on the project please refer to the [docs/README.md file](docs/README.md).

-# Install and Run
+# Notes on code
 This project requires a modified bsv library.
 See https://github.com/dfoderick/bsv/tree/p2p.
 This branch will be installed using `npm install`.
 See package.json file for details.

+There is a wallet module that I copied from an existing project.
+I placed all copied code into /importedcode directory.

+# Install and Run

 ```
 git clone https://github.com/dfoderick/ubiquity-hackathon